mk-fg/name-based-routing-policy-controller/README.rst

 that get blocked on either side of the route to them (by either state censorship or geo-blocking), without running all traffic through tunnels unnecessarily.

-List of handled hosts/names is supposed to be maintained manually, with script issuing notifications when those don't need to be on the list anymore, i.e. when direct route to those works, which requires script itself to be excluded from the routing policy that it sets up.
+List of handled hostnames is supposed to be maintained manually, with script issuing notifications when those don't need to be on the list anymore, i.e. when direct route to those works, which requires script itself to be excluded from the routing policy that it sets up.

-Actual routing should be changed by the scripts, probably run with sudo/doas to update `nftables sets`_, `ip-route tables`_, `ip-rules`_ or somesuch - see examples below for more info.
+Actual routing configuration should be changed by other hook scripts, likely running with more access to update `nftables sets`_, `ip-route tables`_, `ip-rules`_ or somesuch - see examples below for more info.

 .. _nftables sets: https://wiki.nftables.org/wiki-nftables/index.php/Sets
 .. _ip-route tables: https://man.archlinux.org/man/ip-route.8.en